-Twitter DAUs taken from Bloomberg estimate in June 2016 Sources: New Constructs, LLC, Bloomberg, and company filings case, investors are betting on the company becoming the "next Facebook" even though Facebook is one of, if not, the most successful social media companies in the market today.
+Twitter DAUs taken from Bloomberg estimate in June 2016 Sources: New Constructs, LLC, Bloomberg, and company filings

-Upside?
+Want More Risk?
 Valuation Already Pricing In That Snap Is The Next Facebook

 Investors are always looking for the "next Google" or "next Apple."
 In other words, they're looking for a firm that will disrupt an existing market and greatly reward shareholders along the way as stock prices soar.
-In Snap's
+In Snap's case, the stocks valuation already assumes the company will be the "next Facebook" even though Facebook is possibly the most successful social media company of all time.

 The comparisons to Facebook make some sense.
 Snap and Facebook each compete for user engagement and must find ways to monetize those users.
 Furthermore, with Facebook's acquisition of Instagram, the firms compete directly in the "photo-capture" aspects of mobile applications and social media.
-For those thinking Snap could be the next Facebook, though, the comparisons stop there.
+The comparisons stop there.

-First, when Facebook went public it was a profitable firm.
+First, when Facebook went public, it was a profitable firm.
 In 2012, Facebook's NOPAT was \$1.1 billion and the company achieved a 21% NOPAT margin.
 Since then, Facebook has continued to grow its revenue, user base, and improve margins.

 Second, to become the next Facebook, Snap would ultimately need to take market share from the highly successful incumbent.
-To take share from Facebook, Snap must either (1) charge less, (2) provide more value for the same or higher price or (3) both.
+To take share from Facebook, Snap must either (1) charge advertisers less, (2) provide more value for the same or higher price or (3) both.
 While option one is certainly viable, as Snap directly controls its product pricing, it does little to improve already negative margins.
 At the same time, engaging in a pricing war with profitable competitors makes it hard to ever believe Snap can reach breakeven.

 Option 2, provide more value than Facebook ads, seems unlikely in the near-term.
-Within Snap's S-1, the company provides the Advertisers Perceptions' September 2016 Report, which examines advertiser and agency perceptions of different advertising platforms.
+In Snap's S-1, the company provides the Advertisers Perceptions' September 2016 Report, which examines advertiser and agency perceptions of different advertising platforms.
 While Snap ranked first in "satisfaction rating", it ranked fourth in "Plans to Increase Ad Spend", behind YouTube, Facebook, and Instagram.
 If Snap plans to provide greater value, it has yet to convince advertisers as they're still choosing competing platforms ahead of Snap.